Teams of Eight Winners – Team Bridgend

 Laws and Ethics Committee

 The Welsh Bridge Union selection committee is responsible for all aspects of Wales’s international representation.
 It determines the format of trial matches to assist in choosing teams for major international championships such as the European Championship competed for bi-annually and for the annual home international series involving England, Wales, Scotland, Northern Ireland and Éire.
 The home internationals are known as the Camrose (Open) and the Lady Milne (Women).
-The current chairman is Paul Denning, other selectors are Gwynn Davis, Jean Hand, Tony Disley and Mike Amos.
+The current chairman is Paul Denning, other selectors are Gwynn Davis, Jean Hand, and Tony Disley.

 Further information to be used on Club listings welcomed.
 Competition details with brochures happily published on the Events Calendar.